Cabuum/vanzeiro/README.md

 # Vanzeiro

-This is a project done in Ruby on Rails, for management of companies in the school transportation industry.
+This is a project created in Ruby on Rails, for management of companies in the school transportation industry.